 Advanced Legal Research and Writing (3 hrs.) — WC

 This course will develop students’ writing and research skills by guiding them through the process of researching for and writing a case note on a pending Supreme Court case.
 The first component of the course will be devoted to the development of advanced legal research skills including planning research strategies, field research, research in public records, constitutional law research, statutes, legislative histories, tracking legislation, treaties, administrative and executive publications, agency rules, regulations and adjudications, government documents, case finding, case verification, secondary sources, looseleaf services, LEXIS, WESTLAW, Internet resources, nonlegal research, and specialized legal research.
 The remainder of the course will be devoted to the refinement of writing skills, focusing particularly on organization, use of authority, and development of an effective writing style.
 Successful completion of this course fulfills one half of the upper-level writing requirement.
 Students who are taking or have already taken Advanced Legal Research or a course on legal literature taught by the School of Library and Information Science may not take this course.
-Prof. Harmon, Ms. Vuono, Prof. Williams.
+Ms. Baskir, Prof. Harmon, Ms. Vuono, Prof. Williams.

 Advanced Patent Law (3 hrs.) – req.
 QP